 CNBC's Jackie DeAngelis discusses the day's activity in the commodities markets. » Read More

 CNBC's Jackie DeAngelis discusses the day's activity in the commodities markets.
-Crude was down slightly on the day as traders expect a bigger build in inventories and Saudi Arabia kept its output high.

 CNBC's Rick Santelli discusses the latest action in the bond market, and the U.S. dollar.